TomiAdeniji/SCA-Cloud-School-Application/README.md

  docker run -d image-name
- Step 3 Check the IP address where the container created is located using the docker exec command such as below: docker exec container-name powershell.exe ipconfig This shows you the IPv4 address wh
+ Step 3 Check the IP address where the container created is located using the docker exec command such as below: docker exec container-name powershell.exe ipconfig This shows you the IPv4 address that the webpage runs on for viewing.